Cette page n'a pas encore été traduite. Si vous voulez aider à la traduire, voyez le README

 Scroll down until you see

-this file and extract the archive somewhere memorable, like your desktop.
+and extract the archive somewhere memorable, like your desktop.

 The XMRig developer provides pre-built binaries for Ubuntu Bionic (18.04) and Focal (20.04).
 They may work on other Ubuntu versions, and on other distributions, but this is not guaranteed.

 These binaries are available on the GitHub release page.